theimowski/SuaveMusicStore/index.md

 Those properties can be now used as both client and server side.
 For client side we will the `album` declaration in our `View` module in order to output HTML5 input validation attributes.
-For server side we will use an utitlity WebPart that will parse the form field values from a request.
+For server side we will use an utility WebPart that will parse the form field values from a request.

 > Note: the above snippet uses F# Quotations - a feature that you can read more about [here](https://msdn.microsoft.com/en-us/library/dd233212.aspx).
 > For the sake of tutorial, you only need to know that they allow Suave to lookup the name of a Field from a property getter.